Musicmancz/eqtl-research/journal.md

 Error in running script for 10,000 runs: if SNAP server is down, returns error message and script fails.

 Added check for script: if fails, run again keeping place.
 If fails >100 times: quit for good.

+# 6 Jan

+Email from Killdevil saying my job was idle.
+Just because of time.sleep(10) Stopped it early after it went through ~3500 loops.
+Restarted this morning.